sst/sst/www/docs/learn/add-api-types.md

 import ChangeText from "@site/src/components/ChangeText";

 The GraphQL setup we are using is a _Code-first_ GraphQL setup.
 This means that we write our schema definitions in TypeScript instead of the [standard GraphQL schema](https://graphql.org/learn/schema/).
-This allows us to have strong typing along and minimal boilerplate code.
+This allows us to have strong typing along with and minimal boilerplate code.

-We use [Pothos](https://pothos-graphql.dev/) to do this.
+We'll be using [Pothos](https://pothos-graphql.dev/) to do this.

-:::info Backing Models
+### Backing models

 A key concept to understand about Pothos is that there are two different types involved:

 1. The underlying types that we get from the database queries we make.
 More on this later.
 2. And, the GraphQL schema types that we define.

 You can read more about this over on the [Pothos docs](https://pothos-graphql.dev/docs/guide/schema-builder#backing-models).

+:::info Behind the scenes
+In the last chapter, we looked at how our GraphQL setup is wired up.

+If you recall, we build our GraphQL schema in Pothos using a [`SchemaBuilder`](https://pothos-graphql.dev/docs/guide/schema-builder).
+These GraphQL types are stored in `services/functions/graphql/types/`.
 :::

-In the last chapter we looked at how our GraphQL setup is wired up. if you recall, we build our GraphQL schema in Pothos using a [`SchemaBuilder`](https://pothos-graphql.dev/docs/guide/schema-builder).
-These GraphQL types are stored in `services/functions/graphql/types/`.

-Currently we define the GraphQL schema for our article in `services/functions/graphql/types/article.ts`.
-It does 3 things — define a type, add a query, and define a mutation.
+Currently we define the GraphQL schema for our _article_ in `services/functions/graphql/types/article.ts`.
+We do three things there — define a type, add a query, and define a mutation.

-In this chapter we'll look at how to add the type.
-We'll look at queries and mutations in the [next chapter](queries-and-mutations.md).
+In this chapter we'll look at how to define the types.
+While in the [next chapter](queries-and-mutations.md), we'll look at queries and mutations.

 Let's start by looking at what we have so far.

 ### Defining types

-If you open up `services/functions/graphql/types/article.ts`, you'll see that we've define a type for our article.
+If you open up `services/functions/graphql/types/article.ts`, you'll see that we've defined a type for our article.

 ```ts title="services/functions/graphql/types/article.ts"
 const ArticleType = builder.objectRef<SQL.Row["article"]>("Article").implement({